mikeshultz/mikeshultz.com/content/ethereum/viper.md

     > my_awesome_contract = eth.contract(abi)

 Unlock your account so you can actually make transactions from it.
-This isn't logged in history or anything, just make sure there aren't prying eyes on your screen.

     > personal.unlockAccount(eth.accounts[0])

 And using this contract factory, we can deploy the contract.
-The arguments here match the constructor `__init__` from your `example.vy` file except for the last argument which is an object.
+The arguments here match the constructor `__init__` from your `example.vy` file except for the last argument which is [a transaction object](https://github.com/ethereum/wiki/wiki/JavaScript-API#web3ethgettransaction).

-    > var deployed_contract = my_awesome_contract.new(dest, {from: eth.accounts[0], data: bytecode, gas: 4000000})
+    > var deployed_contract = my_awesome_contract.new(owner, {from: eth.accounts[0], data: bytecode, gas: 4000000})

-The final argument(the JavaScript object) defines some important values for this contract instance.  `data` of course contains the compiled `bytecode` we got from the output of `viper`.  `from` is required as it's the account originating the contract.
-It will be responsible for paying any fees for deploying the contract, and it will control it in the future.
+The final argument(the JavaScript object) defines some important values for this contract instance.  `data` of course contains the compiled `bytecode` we got from the output of `viper`.  `from` is required as it's the account creating the contract.
+It will be responsible for paying any fees for deploying the contract.
 Usually this would be your `geth` primary account(`eth.accounts[0]`), but it could be any account you have unlocked on this `geth` instance.

 And finally, [`gas`](https://ethereum.gitbooks.io/frontier-guide/content/costs.html), which should be the expected amount of gas used by your contract.
 The viper compiler does not do gas estimation, so you may to have to do a bit of trial and error to get the right gas limit.
 Or just set it high if you don't mind paying for errors.
 The number above is just an approximate amount of wei that has seemed to work in testing.